 Depending on your credit situation, you may or may not need a co-signer to get approved for a loan with a decent interest rate.
 If you can’t find a co-signer, you may have the option to get a secured personal loan instead of an unsecured one.

-One of the worst things you can do when getting a loan is to settle with the first offer, simply because it’s rarely the best one.
+One of the worst things you can do when getting a personal loan is to settle for the first offer.
 Take some time and shop around for the best possible interest rate.
 Compare several types of lenders and loan types to get an idea of what you qualify for.

 If you’ve been a longtime account holder with your bank or credit union, for instance, consider talking to them first.
-If you’ve shown good financial choices for years, your bank may be willing to look past some recent credit missteps.
+If you’ve shown that you’ve made financial choices for years, your bank or credit union may be willing to look past some recent credit missteps.